unscatty/second-chance/README.md

 Go to [localhost:4000](http://localhost:4000)

 ## Tech Stack

-This project uses the [Vitesse](https://github.com/antfu/vitesse) template.
+This project uses the [Vitesse](https://github.com/antfu/vitesse) template for a quick start.

 - Vue 3
 - Vite (for bundling)